 Topics:

-Introduction; General Explanations; General Exceptions; Principle of Joint Liability; Offences Affecting the Human Body; Offences Against Property; New Offences and Changes Introduced in BNS.
+Preliminary & introduction; General Explanations; General Exceptions; Offences against Women and Child, Principle of Joint Liability; Offences Affecting the Human Body; Offences Against Property; Offences against Public Tranquility, New Offences and Changes Introduced in BNS.

 Preparation Focus: